 Mr. Reis’ approach to achieving his clients’ goals is to provide sound and practical advice and solutions that bring business results without undue risk.
 His decades-long experience as general counsel and in-house counsel provide him with a clear understanding of what his clients are looking for and what their business partners will accept in their relationships.
-Mr. Reis joined Taylor English’s Corporate and Business practice group in 2013 after a career of more than 30 years as counsel to businesses in a wide variety of industries.
+Mr. Reis joined Taylor English’s Corporate and Business Department in 2013 after a career of more than 30 years as counsel to businesses in a wide variety of industries.

 Mr. Reis spent the first 16 years of his career as in-house technology and intellectual property counsel with UPS and Manufacturers Hanover, after which he spent three years in private practice before returning to in-house and general counsel roles with EMS Technologies and Inmar.

 Mr. Reis played NCAA Division I baseball at Fordham University in New York for four years and men’s amateur baseball for many more years.
 He is an avid fan of baseball and hockey, and enjoys golf and skiing in his leisure time.
 Mr. Reis also enjoys listening to an eclectic blend of music and attending live music events.
-He and his wife, Pat, raised three grown children in Atlanta after relocating from their shared hometown of Chappaqua, New York, in 1991.
+He and his wife raised three grown children in Atlanta after relocating from their shared hometown of Chappaqua, New York, in 1991.

 State Bar of Georgia